2023 Most Popular English Language & Literature Doctor's Degree Schools in the New England Region

 Read full report on English Language & Literature at Brandeis University

-Boston University did quite well in this year’s ranking of the most popular places for English language and literature students to get a doctor’s degree.
-It came in at #9 on the list.
-Located in the city of Boston, Boston U is a private not-for-profit school with a fairly large student population.
+Boston University ranked #9 on this year’s Most Popular English Language & Literature Doctor’s Degree Schools in the New England Region list.
+Located in the large city of Boston, Boston U is a private not-for-profit college with a fairly large student population.

 Women make up 33% of the English language and literature majors at the school.

-Read full report on English Language & Literature at Boston University
+Full English Language & Literature at Boston University Report

 English Language & Literature Related Majors